wp-plugins/post-google-map/readme.txt

 Hovering over a plot will display the title of the post, address, and also a thumbnail from the post if any images exist.
 Easily add and delete a single or multiple addresses to each post/page.
 Viewing a single post/page displays only addresses attached to that post/page, viewing anything else will show the most recent plots across your entire site.
 You can also set a custom title and description for each address saved.
 If no title or description is entered the post title and excerpt will be used.

-Custom plot markers can be upload to the markers folder
+Custom plot markers can be upload to the markers folder.

 Plugin funding provided by: http://injersey.com